Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 ### Introduction
 - Task estimation is the process a scrum team goes through outlining how long a given task or user story will take to complete.
-    - Teams usually measure using units like story points, ideal days or hours.
+    - Teams usually measure using units like story points which represent the estimated effort required to complete the task.

     - There are also various methods for calculating these units, like planning poker and t-shirt sizing, etc, which we will discuss [below.](#estimation-techniques)